Croatia in the Junior Eurovision Song Contest 2003: Competing entries

 Artists and composers were able to submit their entries to the broadcaster.
 An expert committee consisting of Alan Bjelinski, Rajko Dujmić, Boris Đurđević, Mladen Kušec, Marin Margitić, Ivana Plechinger and Maja Vučić selected ten artists and songs for the competition from the received submissions.

 Final

 The final took place on 7 July 2003 at the Tvornica Kulture in Zagreb, hosted by Iva Šulentić and Frano Domitrović, while all the competing songs were accompanied by a symphony orchestra.
+Guest performers included Claudia Beni, Ivana Kindl, Jacques Houdek and Nina Badrić.
 The winner was determined by a public televote.
 Only the winner was announced.